 Remote Operations

-Commands for synchronizing your repository with remote servers.
+Commands for synchronizing your repository with remote servers and managing hosted Atomic Storage resources.
 Atomic uses a simple push/pull model where changes are content-addressed — the same change hash means the same content everywhere.

 Commands